When should a child be referred?

 Any child under the age of three and who is a New Mexico resident may be eligible for services under one of the four following categories.

-- A delay of 25% or more in speech, motor, sensory, cognitive, adaptive or social-emotional development from a child's age.
+- A delay of 25% or more in speech, motor, sensory, cognitive, adaptive or social-emotional development.

 - A diagnosed medical condition that is highly associated is resulting in a developmental delay (i.e., Down Syndrome, Autism Spectrum Disorder).

 - A diagnosed medical or biological condition that can be associated with a developmental delay (i.e., prematurity, chronic otitis media).